amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 ## OAuth 2.0 Overview

-Meraki APIs are RESTful APIs customers and partners can use to programmatically manage and monitor Meraki environments.
-Until now, API access was only possible via user-scoped API keys, and today Meraki is introducing a new application-scoped auth method based on OAuth 2.0.
-In most cases, this new OAuth method can replace an application’s reliance on the user-scoped API keys, which have driven application integrations so far, to realize many benefits not available to user-scoped API keys.
+Meraki APIs are RESTful APIs that customers and partners can use to programmatically manage and monitor Meraki environments.
+Previously, API access was only possible through user-scoped API keys.
+From this release, Meraki introduces a new application-scoped authentication method based on OAuth 2.0.
+The OAuth 2.0 method replaces the application's reliance on user-scoped API keys and offers several benefits not available with user-scoped API keys.

 ## What is OAuth 2.0?

-OAuth 2.0 is a standard authorization framework that enables integrations to access Meraki data without users revealing their credentials/API keys.
-OAuth 2.0 is widely used for delegated access, particularly in the context of APIs and web applications, providing a secure and standardized way for users to authorize third-party access to their resources while maintaining control over their data.
+OAuth 2.0 is a standard authorization framework that enables integrations to access Meraki data without users revealing their credentials or API keys.
+OAuth 2.0  is widely used for delegated access, particularly in the context of APIs and web applications.
+OAuth 2.0   provides a secure and standardized way for users to authorize third-party access to their resources while maintaining control over their data.

 Learn more about the OAuth framework and definitions: [https://oauth.net/2/](https://oauth.net/2/)